-- Master's by research and thesis including: MA Master of Arts, MPhil Master of Philosophy, MBS Master of Business Studies, MEng Master of Engineering, MSc Master of Science, LLM Master of Laws, and MEd Master of Education Studies - 2.
+- Master's by research and thesis including: MA Master of Arts, MPhil Master of Philosophy, MBS Master of Business Studies, MEng Master of Engineering, MSc Master of Science, LLM Master of Laws, and MEd Master of Education - 2.
 Doctor of Philosophy, PhD - 3.
-Professional Doctorates including EdD Doctor of Education, DBA Doctor of Business Administration, DPsych Doctor of Psychotherapy, DMusPerf Doctor of Music in Performance and DProfElite Doctor of Elite Performance (Sport)
+Professional Doctorates including: EdD Doctor of Education, DBA Doctor of Business Administration, DPsych Doctor of Psychotherapy, DProfElite Doctor of Elite Performance (Sport)

-Full details on all research degrees are provided in the current Academic Regulations for Postgraduate Degrees by Research and Thesis.
+Further information is available from the University's Academic Regulations for Postgraduate Degrees by Research and Thesis.